i-look-like-tintin/TCExplorer/README.md

 ## Version History

-**v1.0.0a** - Alpha-testing of Production Release
+**v1.1.0**
-- Collapsible desktop interface
+- Add Satellite viewing mode
-- Enhanced mobile responsiveness
+- Add colourblind support
-- Production-ready codebase
+- Refine tutorial

 **Previous Versions**
 - v0.10.0 Added experimental heatmap view, which utilises pre-processed cell data to draw the heatmap.
 This was created from Client's IPYNB code modified to pre-process data, and then uploaded into application through density_data/